canada-ca/design-system-systeme-conception/_pages/en/community/contribution-process/index.md

 <h3>Alpha</h3>

-<p>To go from early prototype to Alpha, the prototype needs to be accompanied with <strong>documentation</strong> that includes at the minimum:</p>
+<p>To go from early prototype to Alpha, the prototype needs to be accompanied with documentation that includes at the minimum:</p>
 <ul>
  <li>a hypothesis of how to solve the issue</li>
  <li>a mock-up or a coded prototype</li>